Medical Record Disposition: What Physicians Should Know

 Medical records must be retained in compliance with Pennsylvania law regardless of whether the physician, who created the records, retires, passes away, or closes their practice.

 In Pennsylvania, physicians must retain an adult patient’s medical records for at least seven years from the last date of service.
 Requirements differ slightly for minor patients.
 The State Board of Medicine requires MDs to retain a minor patient’s medical records for at least seven years after the last date of service or one year after the patient’s eighteenth birthday, whichever is longer.
 The State Board of Osteopathic Medicine requires DOs to retain a minor patient’s medical records for at least seven years after the last date of service or two years after the patient’s eighteenth birthday, again whichever is longer.
-More information from PAMED on medical record retention can be found here

 The physician or practice that maintains the medical records are generally considered the owner(s) of the records.
 However, in a hospital setting, a patient's medical records are owned by the hospital.
 Nevertheless, although patients do not own their medical records per se, patients do have a right to view and copy their records at their request.